-Initial judging to find the Chester Food and Drink Festival Sausage Champions for 2018 were held at The University of Chester, Now Food Centre last week with 3 finalists in both the best plain Sausage and best flavoured Sausage, decided.
+Initial judging to find the Chester Food and Drink Festival Sausage Champions 2022 will be held at The University of Chester, Now Food Centre, with 3 finalists in both the best plain Sausage and best flavoured Sausage, to be decided.

-A panel of 8 judges led by Chairman and four-time winner Steve Vaughan of Vaughans Butchers and including Izzy Grey of We Love Cheshire, sausage expert Michael Muter, Now Food Centre’s Jeff George, Professor Evans and Dee 106.3 presenter Gavin Matthews, deliberated in a blind tasting over sausages from right across Cheshire and North Wales.
+A panel of 8 judges led by Chairman and four-time winner Steve Vaughan of Vaughans Butchers and including Izzy Grey of We Love Good Times, sausage expert Michael Muter, Now Food Centre’s Jeff George, Professor Evans and Dee 106.3 presenter Gavin Matthews, will deliberate in a blind tasting over sausages from right across Cheshire and North Wales.

-There were two categories, with judges looking to decide from over 30 Sausages who would be the finalists in both the Best Plain Sausage and Best Flavoured Sausage to be judged on the Sunday the 1st April at the Festival.
+There were two categories, with judges looking to decide from over 30 Sausages who would be the finalists in both the Best Plain Sausage and Best Flavoured Sausage to be judged on the Sunday at the Festival next year.

-These six sausages will now compete for the title of Sausage of the Festival with the first 40 people who attend the food and drink festival on Sunday the 1st April at 11am in the main demo kitchen having the chance to taste and vote for their favourite in each category.
+These six sausages will compete for the title of Sausage of the Festival with the first 40 people who attend the food and drink festival on the Sunday at 11am in the main demo kitchen having the chance to taste and vote for their favourite in each category.
 This judging decides the Sausages of the Festival.

 Festival organiser Stephen Wundke thanked the Now Food Centre for providing such outstanding facilities to allow all the sausages to be cooked in the optimum conditions.